Jakub-Espandr/ImageMetaLocator/README.md

 ## 🙏 Acknowledgments

-- Built with ❤️ using PySide6, Pillow, rawpy, exifread, and geopy
+- Built with ❤️ using PySide6, Pillow, rawpy, exifread, geopy, and reportlab